jpmoura/telegram-nfl-fantasy-bot/README.md

 ## TODO

-* Persist the chat ids;
+* Persist the chat ids.
-* Build a more elegant message, possibly using MarkDown instead using images with caption.
+* ~~Build a more elegant message, possibly using MarkDown instead using images with caption.~~